sigstore/docs/content/en/policy-controller/overview.md

 During the admission validation, if no `ClusterImagePolicy` is matched, the deprecated behavior will occur.
 Image digests will be validated against the public key secret defined by `cosign.secretKeyRef.name` during installation.
+If the public key secret is not configured, the admission validation verifies against the fulcio root.

 When installing `policy-controller` through helm, `cosign.secretKeyRef.name` can be specified.
 ```bash